Summary

 What's the difference between EA and EAS?

-Your maintenance stops ("Software Assurance expires").
+Your maintenance will stop ("Software Assurance will expire").

 The Server and Cloud Enrollment (SCE) is a special kind of Enrollment under the Microsoft Enterprise Agreement that allows you to "standardise" on one or more of the following server and cloud technologies from Microsoft: